EllayaZ/AR_Pet/README.md

 <p align="center">
   <img src="dino_PH.png">
 </p>
-When user is satisfied with teh location of a Magic Placemnet Ring, he/she can tap on it and Animated AR Pet will appear at the centre of the placemnet indicator.
+When user is satisfied with the location of a Magic Placemnet Ring, he/she can tap on it and Animated AR Pet will appear at the centre of the placemnet indicator.
 <p align="center">
   <img src="dino_PH.png">
 </p>